MVerbakel/MVerbakel.github.io/_posts/2021-02-08-weighted-stats.md

 ### Weighted variance & standard deviation

-For the variance we want to compare the actual values to the corrected mean (weighted mean), and then we can weight the squared differences and divide by the sum of weights to get their average with the correct proportions.
+For the variance we want to compare the actual values to the corrected mean (weighted mean), then weight the squared differences and divide by the sum of weights to get the corrected average.

 $$ \hat\sigma^2_w = \frac{\sum\limits_{i=1}^n w_i(x_i - \mu^*)^2}{\sum\limits_{i=1}^n(w_i)}$$

+Thinking this through it makes sense, the weighted mean is the 'correct mean' so we want to know the deviation of the values from that.
+Then we weight the deviations so that the effect of the male observations on the average is reduced as before.

 ```python
 squared_diffs = np.array([(x - weighted_mean)**2 for x in test_sample['measurement']])